Service Learning

 Is Service Learning just a trend?

 No. Service Learning has been around since Socrates and has continued to grow since the 1960s.
 Students learn inside and outside of the classroom by studying the world around them through a teacher’s learning outcomes in class.
-By helping others, students develop their own “selves,” becoming valuable members to their society and feeling valued in what they do.
+By helping others, students develop their own “selves,” becoming valuable members of their society and feeling valued in what they do.
 Because Service Learning matters not just to students but to their local and global community members, it is now and continues to be a progressive and worthwhile approach to teaching and learning.